spatie/statamic-responsive-images/README.md

 {{ responsive:image_field :lg:src="image_field_lg" :2xl:src="image_field_2xl" }}
 ```

-All parameters described below can be prefixed with a breakpoint key and the parameters will apply from smallest breakpoint going up to largest breakpoints, with default breakpoint (no breakpoint prefix) applying settings to all breakpoints.
+All parameters described here can be prefixed with a breakpoint key and the parameters will apply from smallest breakpoint going up to largest breakpoints, with default breakpoint (no breakpoint prefix) applying settings to all breakpoints.
 Breakpoints are only used if they are explictly asked for either through tag params or entry values.

 ### Source image